+Include (Checkboxes)

-Include in Log Include in Log Include (Checkbox- es) Use these checkboxes to determine which events are included in the log.
+Use these checkboxes to determine which events are included in the log.
 Checking all options will increase the size of the log, so it is good practice to disable any events which are not really required.

-Attempted access to blocked sites - If checked, attempted Internet accesses which were blocked are logged.
-Connections to the Web-based interface of this Router - If checked, this will log connections TO this Router, rather than through this Router to the Internet.
-Router operation - If checked, other Router operations (not covered by the selections above) will be logged.
-Known DoS attacks and Port Scans - If checked, Denial of Service attacks, as well as port scans, will be logged.
-Syslog Disable Data is not sent to a Syslog Server.
-Broadcast on LAN The Syslog data is broadcast, rather than sent to a specific Syslog server.
-Use this if your Syslog Server does not have a fixed IP address.
-Send to this Syslog Server If your Syslog server has a fixed IP address, select this option, and enter the IP address of your Syslog server.
+- Attempted access to blocked sites If checked, attempted Internet accesses which were blocked are logged. - Connections to the Web-based interface of this Router If checked, this will log connections TO this Router, rather than through this Router to the Internet. - Router operation If checked, other Router operations (not covered by the selections above) will be logged. - Known DoS attacks and Port Scans If checked, Denial of Service attacks, as well as port scans, will be logged. - Outgoing Connections If selected, Outgoing Internet connections are logged. - Access Control If enabled, the log will include attempted outgoing connections which have been blocked by the "Access Control" feature.